Kinesiology Courses

 Student Learning Outcomes (SLO)

-2. 2.
-Demonstrate and understand Title IX and its’ influence in Society
+- 2. Demonstrate and discuss Title IX and its’ influence in Society

-3. 3.
-Demonstrate an understanding of the influence of politics on sports.
+- 3. Demonstrate and discuss the influence of politics on sports.

 Study the role that nutrition and activity play in developing fitness and lowering body fat.
 Major concepts of fitness and nutrition will be presented along with training utilizing a heart rate monitor.
 Students will learn to assess current fitness levels and design a personal fitness and nutritional plan.
 (May not receive credit if Physical Education 57 has been completed.)